4cm4k1/prime/README.md

 the list items.
 However, in this mode, you are not allowed to change it from 'li' items as it is now.

 ## Pro Extended
-Bring in the [Bootstrap Library](http://getbootstrap.com/) and use at least 4 of the elements in your app.
+Install the [Bootstrap Library](http://getbootstrap.com/).
+Read the documentation and determine how to apply Bootstrap classes to style your page.
+Use at least 4 Bootstrap-specific classes.